Vitalii-Rent/plot_classification/README.md

 ## Explorative results

+The most interesting explorative result is information about the most important words that give models the most information by genre.
+Following information is contained in figures with words importances in reports/figures folder.

+## Modeling results

-Results are following - multiclasss models achieved highest full match scores while multilabel - jaccard - intersection with target.
+Multiclasss models achieved highest full match scores while multilabel - jaccard - intersection with target.
 I've tried a number of models including nn ones - LSTM and BERT.
 The best models based on metrics in both mlc and mll appeared to be fine-tuned berts the next model is single or chain of logistic regressions.
 Only those two models were also fit on a specific subset of labels containing only the most frequent ones.
 Both of these are included in predict scripts considering log_reg model is significantly faster and easier to fit.

-## Modeling results
 Columns description :
 - accuracy in this context is a number of correctly predicted samples/all samples, in multi-label case full-match accuracy is meant
 - jaccard score - in multiclass context is the same as accuracy, in multilabel context - number of individually correctly classified labels devided by all samples - an adequate equivalent of accuracy for multilabel models.